 Tablet Gothic

-A pleasing, comprehensive 84-weight family for extensive editorial use.
+A pleasing, comprehensive family for extensive editorial & branding use.

 Many grotesque typefaces suffer in several ways.
 They often have unresolved or competing terminals, vertical emphasis, inexplicable stroke contrast, general clunkiness, a shortage of internal space in their heavier weights, and therefore lack fundamental movement through words.
 What at first is celebrated as their quirks are in fact a problem for readability because these qualities stop the eye at almost every letter.
 But set the word ‘gears’ in Tablet Gothic and notice the subtle line that angles up and to the right through an interplay of internal space and diagonal terminals.
 This quality pushes the reader’s eye through one sentence and on to the next, masterfully avoiding the previously mentioned pitfalls.
 It is particularly compelling in Tablet Gothic’s semibold and heavier weights since the terminals have more definition and are a large part of this visual propulsion.

 Tablet Gothic’s flexibility and voice make it a solid progression from the clunky, tepid, or less readable grotesque typefaces that are chosen because they are safe.
-Tablet Gothic is more than safe; it is pleasing and comprehensive.
-Tablet Gothic’s character set covers over 60 languages that use the Latin extended alphabet.
-Each style features ligatures, lining and tabular lining figures, arbitrary fractions, superiors/inferiors and numerator/denominator.
-The complete Tablet Gothic family, along with our entire catalogue, has been optimised for today’s varied screen uses and can be purchased individually, by series, or as a complete bundle.
+Tablet Gothic is better than safe; it is pleasing and comprehensive, making it perfect for branding or in long texts.
+Tablet Gothic’s character set covers well over 200 languages that use the Latin extended alphabet.
+Each style features ligatures, lining and tabular lining figures, arbitrary fractions, superiors/inferiors, and numerators/denominators.
+The complete Tablet Gothic family has been optimised for today’s varied screen uses, comes in the variable font format for infinite style options or as static OpenType styles, and can be purchased individually, by series, or as a complete bundle.

 For the greatest and most professional impact, pair Tablet Gothic with its intended counterpart, Abril, the credible, contemporary interpretation of a classic newsface.